CaseyAntoine/BeepBoop/README.md

 ## Getting Started

-Open project using [gh-pages](https://CaseyAntoine.github.io/suggester-survey) to view site in browser or clone repository to local system to run and edit code.
+Open project using [gh-pages](https://CaseyAntoine.github.io/BeepBoop) to view site in browser or clone repository to local system to run and edit code.

 ### Specs
  1. The program returns a range of numbers from 0 to users inputted number.
-  _Input: "4"_
+  * _Input: "4"_
-  _Output: "0, 1, 2, 3, 4"_
+  * _Output: "0, 1, 2, 3, 4"_

+ 2. Replace numbers that contain a 1, all digits are replaced with "Beep!"
+  * _Input: "4"_
+  * _Output: " 0, Beep!, 2, 3, 4"_

 ### Prerequisites